katiewalkerfurniture/katiewalkerfurniture.github.io/_retailers/heals.md

 [Heals](//www.heals.com/windsor-rocker.html) is well known as a household department store with it's flagship on London's Tottenham Court Road.

-Heals currently sell the Windsor Rocker in ash, walnut and, exclusively to them, a combination of ash and walnut.
+Heals currently sell the Windsor Rocker and footstool in ash and walnut.
+They are also showing and can take orders for George's high chair.